 Before all the national legislation is in place, it may be possible to move first to a destination country within EU/EEA, form there a proper structure as a holding and then move to a third country.
 To attract investors, some EU countries allow a formal residency in their country without looking too much at the physical presence.
 This allows to win time and to benefit from a possible decrease in value of the hidden reserves between the moves.
 Also, in case of a request for administrative cooperation, the destination states may have limited interest to invest resources in order to collect taxes for the departure state if wealthy investors decide to move to their country.

-Because some countries have implemented strict exit tax regulations from 2022, advisors report a huge demand from people who want to leave these countries within 2021.
+Because some countries have implemented strict exit tax regulations from 2022, advisors reported a huge demand from people who wanted to leave these countries within 2021.

 While ATAD mentions “created in its territory”, some member states tax also the capital gains on a participation in foreign corporations.
 Therefore, there are rumors that some taxpayers move first within the EU/ EEA to a country where the declaration does not include foreign participations before they move out of the EU/ EEA.